 How Tax Preparation Software Protects Your Personal Information

 Reputable tax preparation software uses multiple layers of technical controls to protect personal information.
-Knowing what these controls are — and what they actually do — helps you evaluate whether a specific platform meets current security standards before you hand over your most sensitive data.
+Understanding what these controls are — and what they actually do — helps you evaluate whether a specific platform meets current security standards before you provide sensitive data.

 Encryption: The Technical Baseline